sm-heard/flight-lesson-rescheduler/README.md

 - `npm run db:migrate` – apply migrations to the database defined in `.env.local`.
 - `npm run seed` – reset and seed mock students, bookings, and weather fixtures.
 - `npm run lint` – run ESLint.
+- `npm run demo` – run the seed, trigger the weather monitor, and print quick links (`npm run demo -- --open` also opens the dashboard).

 ## Email Modes
 - Set `EMAIL_MODE=preview` to capture messages only in the outbox view.